Gradient Descent as Implicit EM in Distance-Based Neural Models: Main Result: Responsibilities Are Gradients

 \subsection{What This Means}

-The theorem admits a direct interpretation: responsibilities are not quantities that must be computed and stored.
-They are gradients.
-Any system that computes distances, applies a log-sum-exp objective, and updates parameters via gradient descent is already computing responsibilities---not as an intermediate step, but as the learning signal itself.
+The theorem admits a direct interpretation.
+In classical EM, responsibilities are computed in the E-step and stored for use in the M-step.
+Under gradient descent on an LSE objective, the same quantities appear as the gradients themselves: any system that computes distances and optimizes this objective produces responsibilities in the course of backpropagation, where they act directly as the learning signal.

-Note that the identity itself is purely algebraic---it holds for any log-sum-exp objective regardless of how one interprets the quantities involved.
-The EM interpretation, however, depends on reading the $d_j$ as distances and the $r_j$ as posterior responsibilities.
-The mathematics forces the gradient structure; the semantics give it meaning.
+The identity is purely algebraic and holds regardless of interpretation; the EM reading additionally requires interpreting the $d_j$ as distances and the $r_j$ as posterior responsibilities, per Section~\ref{sec:distance}.

 Consider what happens during training.
-The forward pass computes distances $d_j$ and evaluates the objective $L = \log \sum_j \exp(-d_j)$.
-This computation implicitly determines the responsibilities $r_j = \exp(-d_j) / Z$, but they are never explicitly represented.
+The forward pass computes distances $d_j$ and evaluates the objective $L = \log \sum_j \exp(-d_j)$; the responsibilities are not computed as such.
 Backpropagation then computes $\partial L / \partial d_j = -r_j$, and the chain rule propagates this gradient to the parameters that produced $d_j$.
-The parameters of component $j$ receive gradient signal proportional to $r_j$---the responsibility of that component for the input.
+The parameters of component $j$ thus receive gradient signal proportional to $r_j$, the responsibility of that component for the input.
+This is the M-step of expectation-maximization, performed within the gradient computation: the forward pass plays the role of the E-step, the backward pass the role of the M-step, fused rather than alternating.

-This is exactly the M-step of expectation-maximization.
-In classical EM, responsibilities are computed in the E-step and then used to weight parameter updates in the M-step.
-Here, no E-step is required as a separate operation.
-The forward pass \emph{is} the E-step; the backward pass \emph{is} the M-step.
-The two are fused into a single gradient computation.

-The consequence is that gradient descent on LSE objectives is exactly EM.
-It is not an approximation of EM.
-The discrete alternation of classical EM---compute responsibilities, then update parameters, then repeat---collapses into continuous, simultaneous optimization.
-Every gradient step is a responsibility-weighted update.
-Every trained network has been doing EM all along.
+The consequence is that gradient descent on LSE objectives performs a generalized EM implicitly.
+The precise relationship is inherited from classical results: the gradient is the responsibility-weighted update direction (Fisher's identity), and the EM step is that same gradient under a positive-definite preconditioner \citep{xu1996convergence}---the two methods share update structure, though not trajectories \citep{zhang2020comparing}.
+The discrete alternation of classical EM---compute responsibilities, then update parameters, then repeat---is likewise not fundamental: E and M are coordinate ascent on a single objective \citep{neal1998view}, and under gradient descent they collapse into continuous, simultaneous optimization.
+Every gradient step is a responsibility-weighted update; every network trained on these objectives has been performing responsibility-weighted learning throughout.